Top 10 Dream Theater Songs

 # 6 – Illumination Theory

 The opening segment of this wondrous track brings me to tears every time I hear it.
-The segue from the intro into the main theme smacks me in the face as John Petrucci tares it up.
+The segue from the intro into the central theme smacks me in the face as John Petrucci tares it up.
 Can it get any better?

 # 5 – Another Day

 Just two words, John Petrucci.
 Once again, John Petrucci.
 The song “Another Day,” was released on the album Images and Words.
-The album was released in 1992 right in the heart of the grunge era.
+The album was released in 1992, right in the heart of the grunge era.
 This was not grunge!

 # 4 – The Enemy Inside

 The killer track The Enemy Inside was released in the band’s 12th album entitled Dream Theater.
-The song demonstrates the influences bands like Queensryche, and Iron Maiden had on the band.
+The song demonstrates the influences bands like Queensryche and Iron Maiden had on the band.
 Tell me this one does not raise your blood pressure.
 Wow!

 # 3 – Metropolis, Pt.
 1: The Miracle and The Sleeper